bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/reactjs.org-master/content/blog/2015-12-18-react-components-elements-and-instances.md

 React will repeat this process until it knows the underlying DOM tag elements for every component on the page.

-React is like a child asking “what is Y” for every “X is Y” you explain to them until they figure out every little thing in the world.
+React is like a child asking "what is Y" for every "X is Y" you explain to them until they figure out every little thing in the world.

 Remember the `Form` example above?
 It can be written in React as follows[^1]: